Interventional (Injection based) Pain Management

 Extremity/Peripheral Joint Injection

 Any injection outside of the spine is referred to as an extremity or peripheral joint injection.
-Often the doctor at Performance Rehabilitation & Regenerative Medicine will provide an injection to a peripheral joint (shoulder, knee, hip, elbow, foot, etc.) with an anti-inflammatory medication (corticosteroids) as a way to help reduce pain and inflammation, Injection therapy is not often a cure, but a means to control pain so the patient can undergo a rehabilitative process to address the physical problem.
+Often the doctor at Performance Ortho will provide an injection to a peripheral joint (shoulder, knee, hip, elbow, foot, etc.) with an anti-inflammatory medication (corticosteroids) as a way to help reduce pain and inflammation, Injection therapy is not often a cure, but a means to control pain so the patient can undergo a rehabilitative process to address the physical problem.
 The procedure is usually performed under local anesthesia (you are conscious), aided by computer-guided imaging.
 The patient is typically sore for a day or two after the procedure followed by significant relief.

 Trigger Point Injection